spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/install-and-configure-stripe-prerequisites.md

 ---
-title: Install and configure the Stripe app prerequisites
+title: Install and configure Stripe prerequisites
-description: Find out about the SCCOS modules needed for the Stripe App to function and their configuration
+description: Learn how to prepare your project for Stripe
 last_updated: Mar 20, 2024
 template: howto-guide-template
 related: